dagmawiyehenew/travsport/README.md

 Optional : useQuery or redux saga is a perfect hook you possibly can use in this case.

+4 - Ui computes
-npm i mdb-react-ui-kit
+* npm i mdb-react-ui-kit
-npm i @fortawesome/fontawesome-free
+* npm i @fortawesome/fontawesome-free

+### Left overs

+- Handel slow response
+- Styling on components
+- Jest unit test
+- Docker image